d-bl/GroundForge-help/docs/snow-mix/index.md

 * Hover over the stitches in the zigzag trail of figure (b) until you see the start of the ID shown in figure (b): 'b1'.
   Note that the zigzag trail may have just three or four stitches for other recipes.
 * Click the stitch to check the color disappears from the desired stitch in the thread diagram.
-* In this case we clicked the fourth stitch of the trail in figure (b).
+* In this case, we clicked the fourth stitch of the trail in figure (b).
 For this recipe, the trail starts on the right (with the black dot) as specified in the recipe box.
   The ID's in the trail can be quite erratic so do your own counting.
 * Note that figure (a) adds a two to the ID in figure (b).
 As the application starts with zero that means it is the third action.